Khazoda/khazoda.com/src/lib/mod_descriptions/basicweapons.md

 Material Packs are loaded at the start of the game from the <kbd>basicweapons_materialpacks</kbd>
 folder in your Minecraft root directory.
-Make sure you add packs before loading the game up, if you add them after, they won't load.
+Make sure you add packs before loading the game up, if you add them after, they won't load. **Treat them as if they are mod files rather than resource or datapacks.**

 # Mod Integrations

 Basic Weapons can be enhanced by installing other mods alongside it.
-The following are mods that Basic Weapons has in-built support for.
+The following are mods that Basic Weapons has built-in support for.

 ## Bronze